Theoretical Computer Science & Discrete Mathematics

 Seminars

-We frequently offer seminars with changing topics.
+We frequently offer seminars with various topics.
 In these seminars we deepen our knowledge on a more specialised topic.
 Gaining experience in presenting a scientific topic on your own is an important learning goal in our seminars.
 In addition, you learn to prioritise your time and make your own decisions on the content of you talk.

 Summer semester 2024